endgameinc/eql/docs/query-guide/functions.rst

     Returns the length of a string.
 Non-string values return 0.

+.. function:: lstrip(s)

+    :param: s: The string that will be stripped

+    Returns a string with whitespace removed from the begining of input string ``s``.

 .. function:: match(source, pattern [, ...])

     Checks if multiple regular expressions are matched against a source string.